Mutual Interest Data Service, Ltd.

 1. Daily Performance: percent of change in a mutual fund's net asset value (share price).
 The change compares the opening share price to the closing share price.
 The change is then added or subtracted from the year-to-date return percentage.

 Every mutual fund is assigned to a specific fund category.
 If mutual fund's objective designation is Flexible Portfolio, the fund category would be Flexible Portfolio.
-Presently, there are 268 funds in this category with an average gain of 5.37%.
-The rank, percentage, is based on how successful a mutual fund's performance is compared to all of the mutual funds in the same category.
-If a mutual fund's rank is 10%, that means the fund's category rank is in the top 27 mutual funds serving that category.
+Presently.
+There are 872 funds in this category with an average return of 5.28%.
+If a mutual fund's rank (return comparison) is 1%, that means the fund's category rank is in the top 9 mutual funds serving the category.